MaDolphin/IoT-Smart-Home/README.md

 - `use Module classpath:` => `backend`

 ### Run the backend in debug mode
-- `mvn clean docker:stop install -DskipTests docker:start tomee:debug`
+- `mvn -s ../settings.xml clean docker:stop install -DskipTests docker:start tomee:debug`
 - as soon as the backend tries to connect to the debugger (`Listening for transport dt_socket at address: 5005 [] CONNECT ATTEMPT -2147483585 on port: 8080
 `): debug with Intellij (with selected remote configuration)